International Dialogue on Underwater Munitions: Mission and activity

+IDUM continues to seek cooperation and partnerships for scientific investigations, monitoring and remediation of underwater munitions.
+IDUM efforts has been in manned and unmanned autonomous and remotely operated underwater and surface vehicles, survey, intrusive investigation, risk management, monitoring, technology research and development and potential options (NATO, Russian Federation, Belgium, Denmark, Poland, Germany, Lithuania, Finland, Estonia, The Netherlands, USA, and Canada).

+The UN identified IDUM efforts in the 2014 ‘UN Resolution on Sea Dumped Munitions,’ and in the 2013 Secretary General’s report titled ‘Cooperative Measures on Sea Dumped Chemical Munitions.'
+In 2014, the OPCW report titled ‘Third Review Conference of State Parties’ outlined the need for international cooperation on SDWs.
+2021, delivered the Special Remarks in the European Parliament, Brussels, Belgium: “Unexploded munitions and chemical residues in the sea, while searching for lasting and economically viable solutions” and 2022 delivered the Thematic Keynote Address in Kiel, Germany, “Expert Panel Round Table on Dumped Munitions in the Baltic Sea.”
+Terrance chaired the Expert Panel on Sea Dumped Chemical Weapons, Centre for Disease Control (CDC), Atlanta, Georgia.

 Projects

 Decision Aid for Marine Munitions (DAIMON)

 Co-Director - Partner, The project which aimed to support maritime, defense and environmental administrations in making decisions on management strategies for dumped chemical and conventional warfare in the Baltic Sea, and the Skagerrak to assess the risk associated with corroding warfare objects, such as dumped containers filled with munitions.
 DAIMON will focus on the evaluation of risks associated with individual munitions, categorization of threats, and possible remediation methods.
 Economical and legal issues will also be addressed.
 Risk assessment/categorization methods will be applied in field studies in the Gulf of Finland, Bornholm and Gdańsk Deeps, Little Belt, and Skagerrak to produce examples of evaluation in different regions of the Baltic Sea.
 As the main result, an easy-to-use software, based on the research carried out within the project, will be presented to stakeholders (maritime administration, environmental agencies, etc.) in the Baltic Sea countries to provide them with a tool for the efficient management of the problem in their respective exclusive economic zones.
 The tool aims at making the knowledge gained in previous projects related to dumped munitions available to decision makers in the Baltic Sea area.
 Project activities: